sepidehfat/Genetic-Algorithm/README.md

 # Genetic-Algorithm
- hospital scheduling using genetic algorithm
+Implementing genetic algorithm using crossover and mutation operations strategies for the hospital scheduling